1. His childhood

 Simeon has an easy-going temperament and enjoys art (painting and drawing), reading, fishing, camping, classic cars, computer games, swimming and table tennis.
 He has won gold and silver awards at several art competitions and has already sold some of his art works.
 The income from these sales has been directed towards funding the restoration of his university car, a classic 1974 Citroën DS Pallas.
 Simeon is currently enrolled at the University of Pretoria for architectural studies.

 4.2 Conrad Timothy

 Conrad has a cheerful, yet empathetic demeanour.
 He enjoys fishing, camping, reading and computer games, and has already researched and capatalised in the investment markets.
-He has also always loved sport (cricket, soccer, swimming, squash and athletics).
-He has been doing very well in athletics winning gold, silver and bronze medals in 100 m, 200 m, 400 m and relays.
-Conrad is contemplating a career in Clinical Psychology and already owns a classic 1973 Datsun 1200 Deluxe, which he considers as his choice of student transport.
+He has also always loved sport (cricket, soccer, swimming, squash and athletics) and has been doing very well in athletics winning gold, silver and bronze medals in 100 m, 200 m, 400 m and relays.
+Conrad is contemplating a career in Clinical Psychology and already owns a classic 1973 Datsun 1200 Deluxe sedan, which he considers as his choice of student transport.

 There is a saying: “A man who drives a vintage vehicle knows who he is.
 A man who drives the latest model is still trying to find his true self.”
 As a mother, I am therefore, thrilled that Simeon and Conrad love old cars!